“Be curious, not judgmental” Walt Whitman*

 The Benefits of a Positive Workplace

 Note that there will always be people whom you struggle to understand, who think differently – or maybe even REALLY differently – than you do, or whose approach to work is different from your own.
-It’s easy in such situations to fall into a habit of being bothered by such people, judging them, or categorizing them as “lazy,” “weird,” “difficult,” or worse.
+It’s easy in such situations to fall into a habit of being bothered when such people are sharing ideas, judging them, or categorizing them as “lazy,” “weird,” “difficult,” or worse.

-Nonetheless, learning to accept these people for who they are and how they work can be incredibly powerful.
+Nonetheless, learning to treat people with respect and accept them for who they are when sharing ideas and working with them can be incredibly powerful.
 Doing so will invariably strengthen your workplace relationships – even if you still don’t want to go out for drinks with absolutely everyone – and often will help you stay better centered at work yourself.
 It can contribute positively to the mental health of your colleagues, since they feel more accepted, and to your own as well.

-Diversity, equity, and inclusion are getting a lot of workplace attention these days.
-Most companies have real work to do on these topics, work that should not be underestimated.
+Diversity, equity, and inclusion of employees in the workplace is getting a lot attention these days.
+Most companies have real work to do to lead their teams on these topics, work that should not be underestimated.
 That said, true acceptance is about creating a much more broadly defined inclusive work environment, one that’s not confined only to government-stipulated categories.

-It’s important to remember that we’re all reflections not only of our gender, race, and ethnicity, but also other physical characteristics – height, weight, appearance, athleticism, and disabilities; mental and emotional characteristics like intelligence, learning style and empathy; and our life experiences – how we were raised, where we grew up, whether we grew up in relative poverty or wealth, our religious upbringing, our politics, our past successes and failures, and our interests and values and hopes and dreams and fears.
+It’s important to remember that we’re all reflections not only of our gender, race, and ethnicity, but also other mental and physical characteristics – height, weight, appearance, athleticism, disabilities, intelligence, learning style and empathy; and our life experiences – how we were raised, where we grew up, whether we grew up in relative poverty or wealth, our religious upbringing, our politics, our past successes and failures, and our interests and values and hopes and dreams and fears.
 Perhaps that sounds corny, but it matters.